New Orleans: United States territorial era

+Slave rebellion

+On January 8–11, 1811, about 500 enslaved Africans in St. Charles and St. John the Baptist parishes rose up in the German Coast rebellion against their enslavers, killing two white men in the process.
+They proceeded to march south toward New Orleans and were eventually controlled by the local militia, with numerous casualties on both sides.

+The uprising has been called the "largest slave rebellion in US history."

-Battle of New Orleans
+Battle of New Orleans and antebellum period

 During the final campaign of the War of 1812, the British sent a force of 11,000 in an attempt to capture New Orleans.
-Despite great challenges, General Andrew Jackson, with support from the U.S. Navy, successfully cobbled together a force of militia from Louisiana and Mississippi, U.S. Army regulars, a large contingent of Tennessee state militia, Kentucky frontiersmen and local privateers (the latter led by the pirate Jean Lafitte), to decisively defeat the British, led by Sir Edward Pakenham, in the Battle of New Orleans on January 8, 1815.

-The armies had not learned of the Treaty of Ghent, which had been signed on December 24, 1814 (however, the treaty did not call for cessation of hostilities until after both governments had ratified it.
-The U.S. government ratified it on February 16, 1815).
-The fighting in Louisiana began in December 1814 and did not end until late January, after the Americans held off the Royal Navy during a ten-day siege of Fort St. Philip (the Royal Navy went on to capture Fort Bowyer near Mobile, before the commanders received news of the peace treaty).
+Despite great challenges, General Andrew Jackson, with support from the U.S. Navy, successfully cobbled together a force of militia from Louisiana and Mississippi, U.S. Army regulars, a large contingent of Tennessee state militia, Kentucky frontiersmen and local privateers (the latter led by the pirate Jean Lafitte), to decisively defeat the British in the Battle of New Orleans on January 8, 1815.
+The armies had not learned of the Treaty of Ghent, which had been signed on December 24, 1814 (although not ratified by the U.S. government until February 16, 1815).
+The fighting in Louisiana began in December 1814 and did not end until late January, after the Americans held off the Royal Navy during a ten-day siege of Fort St. Philip.

-Port

 As a port, New Orleans played a major role during the antebellum period in the Atlantic slave trade.
 The port handled commodities for export from the interior and imported goods from other countries, which were warehoused and transferred in New Orleans to smaller vessels and distributed along the Mississippi River watershed.
 The river was filled with steamboats, flatboats and sailing ships.
 Despite its role in the slave trade, New Orleans at the time also had the largest and most prosperous community of free persons of color in the nation, who were often educated, middle-class property owners.

-Dwarfing the other cities in the Antebellum South, New Orleans had the U.S.' largest slave market.
-The market expanded after the United States ended the international trade in 1808.
-Two-thirds of the more than one million slaves brought to the Deep South arrived via forced migration in the domestic slave trade.
-The money generated by the sale of slaves in the Upper South has been estimated at 15 percent of the value of the staple crop economy.
-The slaves were collectively valued at half a billion dollars.
-The trade spawned an ancillary economy—transportation, housing and clothing, fees, etc., estimated at 13.5% of the price per person, amounting to tens of billions of dollars (2005 dollars, adjusted for inflation) during the antebellum period, with New Orleans as a prime beneficiary.